Skip navigation

 • Square footage: Larger homes need systems with higher cooling capacity, measured in BTUs (British Thermal Units) or tons.
 Oversized units waste energy cycling on and off too frequently, while undersized units struggle to cool the space adequately.

 • Number of rooms and stories: Multi-story homes and layouts with many rooms or open floor plans affect how cool air circulates.
 Some rooms might get more sun exposure, increasing their cooling load.
+The location of the air conditioning unit is crucial, strategic placement considering sun exposure, wind patterns, and environmental conditions will optimize cooling performance and efficiency.

 • Insulation and windows: Well-insulated homes with energy-efficient windows retain cool air better, reducing the size and power of AC required.

 One of our professional HVAC technicians can perform a load calculation to determine your home’s precise cooling needs, ensuring you get a system that is properly sized for optimal comfort and efficiency.
+If you’re considering a replacement, our AC replacement guide here explains when and why an upgrade might be the best option.

 Choose Between Central AC, Ductless, or Hybrid Systems